 Contrary to popular myths about bedding all the Bed-It Tape does not squeeze out from between the surfaces even after the fitting is fully tight.
 This is the magic of Bed-It Tape, but it does take multiple small tightening events, ideally without letting the bolt spin, to get the vast majority of the butyl to squeeze out.
 If you do spin the bolt a little don't fret about it.
 Butyl does not harden of change consistency, like in the two step process with a marine sealant, and can take some spinning without causing a leak.
 Still the less spinning the better.

 *****IMPORTANT, IMPORTANT, IMPORTANT*****

 I know I may sound like a broken record but people keep emailing me about this issue and the ONLY reason is because they did not fully read or comprehend TIGHTEN SLOWLY..

 DO NOT try and tighten the hardware to fully tight right away.
-Butyl relies on a slow compression to do it's job and seal properly.
-It takes TIME for it to compress, displace and move into every nook and cranny.
+Bed-It Tape relies on a slow compression to do it's job and seal properly.
+It takes time for it to compress, displace and move into every nook and cranny.
 The larger the deck fitting the MORE TIME it takes for this process to take place.
-Because of the density it takes time for it to get displaced and squished out the edges of the fitting.
-When it stops you can stop making small tightening adjustmensts.
+Because of the density and formulation of Bed-It Tape it takes time for it to get displaced and squished out the edges of the fitting.
+When it stops you can stop making small tightening adjustments.